 Traces can be generated for C, C++, and Fortran applications just by linking to the EPILOG tracing library.
 To intercept user function calls and returns, we use the internal profiling interface of the PGI compiler suite [15] being installed on our LINUX SMP cluster testbed.
-For capturing OpenMP events, we implemented the POMP library functions in terms of EPILOG tracing calls, and then use OPARI to instrument the user application.
-For example, the POMP\For\enter() and POMP\For\exit() interface implementation for instrumentation of the #pragma omp parallel for directive for C/C++ would look like the following in EPILOG:
+For capturing OpenMP events, we implemented the pomp library functions in terms of EPILOG tracing calls, and then use OPARI to instrument the user application.
+For example, the omp_for_enter() and omp_for_exit() interface implementation for instrumentation of the #pragma omp parallel for directive for C/C++ would look like the following in EPILOG:

 '''

-void POMP_For_enter(OMPRegDescr r) {
+void pomp_for_enter(OMPRegDescr r) {

 struct ElgRegion e;

 if (! (e = (struct ElgRegion)(r->data[0])))

 e = ElgRegion_Init(r);

 elg_enter(e->rid);

 }

-void POMP_For_exit(OMPRegDescr r) {
+void pomp_for_exit(OMPRegDescr r) {

 elg_omp_collexit();

 }

 '''

 What is important to notice is how the region descriptor is utilized to collect performance data per OpenMP construct.
-For hybrid applications using OpenMP and MPI, MPI-specific events can also be generated by an appropriate wrapper function library utilizing the MPI standard profiling interface.
+For hybrid applications using OpenMP and MPI, MPI-specific events can also be generated by a appropriate wrapper function library utilizing the MPI standard profiling interface.